Ecwid/ecwid-api-docs/includes/_products.md

 **Receiving SEO-friendly (clean) URLs from the Ecwid REST API**

 By default, Ecwid's product URLs use hash-based format: `"https://mdemo.ecwid.com#!/apple/p/70445445"`.
-In case if a website supports the [SEO-friendly (clean) URLs](#seo-friendly-urls), you will need to use the `cleanUrls` request parameter in order to get URLs in that format.
+In case if a website supports the [SEO-friendly (clean) URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls), you will need to use the `cleanUrls` request parameter in order to get URLs in that format.

 <aside>
-  In order for SEO-friendly (clean) URLs to be enabled on your website, please follow the instructions in the <a href="#seo-friendly-urls">SEO-friendly URLs section</a>.
+  In order for SEO-friendly (clean) URLs to be enabled on your website, please follow the instructions in the <a href="https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls">SEO-friendly URLs section</a>.
 </aside>

 Let's see how it works: